 Do stockholders have the opportunity to approve the decision on total remuneration (fees, allowances, benefits-in kind and other emoluments) of board of directors?
 Provide details for the last (3)three years.

 Yes.
-The Board presented the proposed remuneration to the stockholders for their approval at the annual stockholder's meeting.
+The Board presented the proposed remuneration of the board of directors to the stockholders for their approval at the annual stockholder's meeting.